 Putnam is easily accessible by various modes of transportation.
 Here are some options for your journey:

 By car: Driving is often the most convenient way to reach Putnam.
+You can get directions from your starting point using online mapping services.

 By train: Take a scenic ride on Amtrak to Putnam.
 The train service offers a comfortable and relaxing travel experience.